teambition/appearin-sdk/README.md

 # appear.in JavaScript SDK

-The official appear.in JavaScript SDK, available for browsers.
+The Bower package for official appear.in JavaScript SDK, available for browsers.

 Release notes can be found at https://developer.appear.in/#sdk-changelog